About Fiona Lake

 After oxygen and water, food is the most critical element we need to survive.
 We must look after those who grow our own food, and our natural environment, if for no other reason than to ensure our own survival.

-The photographs and information on this website exists thanks to the station managers and owners that have allowed me to visit the properties they are responsible for.
-Thank you to everyone who has helped me to record station life and thank you to all those who do so in future.
+The photographs and information on this website exists thanks to farm and station managers and owners allowing me to visit the properties they are responsible for.
+Thank you to everyone who has helped me to record life in rural and outback regions, and thank you to all those who do so in future.

 The generation of men and women in their 80s today were born at the same time as the Royal Flying Doctor Service (RFDS), in the depression years when wood-fired steam engines were pumping up bore water in remote areas.
-They went to school around the time of the Second World War and began work when bronco horses were used to brand calves, packhorses carted the camp gear around and drovers took weeks to deliver fat cattle to saleyards and abattoirs.
-Increasingly trucks were used to cart cattle instead of drovers and the beef crash of the 1970s had a lasting effect on station employment.
+They went to school around the time of the Second World War and began work when bronco horses were used to brand calves, packhorses carted the camp gear around, drovers took weeks to deliver fat cattle to saleyards and abattoirs, and grain harvesters were pulled by horses.
+After the second world war, mechanisation really took off.
+Increasingly trucks were used to cart cattle instead of drovers and the beef crash of the 1970s had a lasting effect on cattle station employment.
 The Brucellosis and Tuberculosis Eradication Campaign (BTEC) helped increase helicopter and motorbike mustering during the 1980s.
 Satellites beamed television into remote areas in the late 1980s and the development of reliable telephone and internet services through the 1990s brought significant social changes.
 Camping out is now becoming increasingly uncommon, windmills are disappearing in favour of submersible pumps and timber cattle yards are being replaced by steel.

 Australians born in the 1920s and 1930s (as my parents were) are unique and have been nicknamed 'frugals' due to their capacity to work hard, save hard, their sense of community responsibility and stoicism.
 They are a generation that will be sorely missed, both in rural and urban areas.